piisa/pii-data/doc/implementing-srcdocument.md

    type, and in general it should be considered as an opaque string

-Note that the two top-level iterators, `iter_full()` and `iter_struct()`, will chunk information in different ways (with the exception of the Sequence documents) and will produce _different_ identifiers.
+Note that the two top-level iterators, `iter_full()` and `iter_struct()`, will chunk information in different ways (with the exception of Sequence documents) and might produce _different_ identifiers.

 ## _local_ classes

-A variant of the `SrcDocumet` is the `LocalSrcDocument` class (and associated subclasses; there is one for each of the base classes.
+A variant of the `SrcDocument` is the `LocalSrcDocument` class (and associated subclasses; there is one for each of the base classes).
+A new local document class can then inherit from them.

-The additional functionality provided by this _extra_ base classes is:
+The additional functionality provided by these _extra_ base classes is:

-* the capability to explicitly set the list of chunks for the document, either in the constructor or in an additional `set_chunks()` method
+* the capability to explicitly set the list of chunks for the document, either
+	- in the constructor, or
+	- in an additional `set_chunks()` method, or
+	- incrementally, via `add_chunks()`
+* a simple `iter_base()` method
-* dump the document to a local YAML file
+* a `dump()` method to write the document to a local YAML file

-Finally, there is an additional `load_file()` dispatcher function that can _load_ a YAML file (in the format created by the dump functionality) and re-create the appropriate `LocalSrcDocument`  subclass.

 ### Subclassing the local classes